-What Percentage Of Your Organization Do You Own?
+What Percentage Of Your Organization and Work Do You Own And Stand By?

 That question isn’t meant to be answered in terms of legal ownership or number of shares owned.
 The question means to ask specifically, How much of the outcomes of your organization, team, group, or mission are you invested in?